2017 1

 Sunday the 2nd April 2017

-Les Cles des Chateaux (Michel Rolland owns wines and properties he consults) - took place at La Dominique.
-Managed to taste 20+ wines in 2016 vintage.
+Les Cles des Chateaux (Michel Rolland own properties and the ones he consults) - took place at La Dominique.
+I managed to taste 20+ wines in the 2016 vintage.
 Several wines of high quality - topscorers - Clos St. Martin (92+p), Cote de Baleau (92p), Grandes Murailles (92p), Grand Pontet (92p, Mangot Todeschini (92p), all St.Emilions, then Le Bon Pasteur (92p) from Pomerol.
-Mangot from St.Emilion (91-92p), L'Enclos and La Fleur de Gay from Pomerol 91p, Clos de Sarpe and Tour St.Christophe, both from St.Emilion and both rated 91p.
+Mangot from St.Emilion (91-92p), L'Enclos and La Fleur de Gay from Pomerol 91p, Clos de Sarpe and Tour St.Christophe, both from St.Emilion, and both rated 91p.

-2016 Siaurac, 73% Merlot, 20% Cabernet Franc and 7% Malbec had silky fruit, velvety texture, much charm and fruitness, and was well-balanced with a smooth fruity aftertaste.
+2016 Siaurac, 73% Merlot, 20% Cabernet Franc and 7% Malbec had silky fruit, velvety texture, much charm, and fruitness, and was well-balanced with a smooth fruity aftertaste.
 Seductive one.
 89p.

-The owner's other property, Vray Croix de Gay in Pomerol, was in 2016 similar to Siaurac but had a bit more complexity and length.
+The owner's other property, Vray Croix de Gay in Pomerol, was in 2016 vintage, similar to Siaurac but had a bit more complexity and length.
 90p.
 The third property of Goldschmidt family, Le Prieure in St.Emilion, kept this elegant and fruity style and also had nice acidity.
 89p.

 Haut Bailly - tasting of 2016s took place at Cité du Vin in Bordeaux, a new attraction for wine lovers.
-All the promises from my initial tasting of different vats etc., in October 2016 were entirely fulfilled when I tasted a barrel sample of 2016 Haut Bailly.
+All the promises from my initial tasting of different vats in October 2016 were entirely fulfilled when I tasted a barrel sample of 2016 Haut Bailly.
 Best vintage yet from this property!

 2017 12